 Use Socialshop to sync and update your products to Google and Facebook, and to easily set up a Facebook Shop.

 Bonus tip: Manage customer data carefully

-Starting a one-person business isn’t easy, but then neither is spending your entire life working for someone else.
-Choose the difficulties you’d rather face and stick to your guns even when the going gets rough.
+It isn’t easy to run a one-person business on Shopify, but then neither is spending your entire life working for someone else.
+Choose difficulties you’d rather face and stick to your guns even when the going gets rough.

 If you follow the aforementioned tips, you’ll be on your way to creating a great Shopify store.
 I do recommend that you look into Shopify store design tips, as well as marketing tips and advice on how to store customer data.